wide-dot/6809-game-builder/readme.md

 # 6809-game-builder
 ## Description
-The wide-dot 6809 game builder is a multiplatform toolset and game engine for 6809 computers.
+The wide-dot 6809 game builder is a multiplatform (Windows, macOS, Linux) toolset and game engine for 6809 computers.

 ### Currently supported computers